peterhinch/micropython-async/v3/docs/THREADING.md

 #### locks

-there is a valid case where a hard ISR checks the status of a lock, aborting if the lock is set.
+There is a valid case where a hard ISR checks the status of a lock, aborting if the lock is set.

 #### consistency